Twitter Will End Dark Ads And Establish A "Transparency Center"

 Immediately after Twitter announced its plans, Sen. Warner expressed approval in a tweet, calling it "a good first step."

 Facebook, which is also facing scrutiny from Congress over ads a Kremlin-linked entity bought on its platform in an effort to disrupt the 2016 US presidential election, had already been making moves to be more transparent about the ads it sells.
-Last month, said it would disclose all ads run on its platform.
+Last month, the company said it would disclose all ads that run on its platform.
 But Twitter did not immediately follow suit, telling BuzzFeed News it had nothing new to announce.
 After Facebook said it wants to "create a new standard for transparency in online political ads," Twitter is now declaring plans for "an industry-leading transparency center."

 Twitter’s Transparency Center will detail all ads running on the platform, how long those ads have been live, the ads themselves, and more.
 For political ads, the Transparency Center will show all ads (past and present), how much has been spent on each ad campaign, who is paying for the ads, basic targeting details, among other information.
 Twitter will also introduce a new “visual political ad indicator” that shows up when a political ad is running.
 It said it will "include stricter requirements on who can serve these ads and limit targeting options."